 State of North Carolina Unlawful Workplace Harassment Policy states in relevant part: All employees have the right to work in an environment free from discrimination and harassing conduct.
-No State employee will engage in conduct that falls under the definition of unlawful workplace harassment, including sexual harassment discrimination, or retaliation, and no employment decisions made on the basis of race, sex, religion, national origin, age, color, disability, or genetic information.
+No state employee will engage in conduct that falls under the definition of unlawful workplace harassment, including sexual harassment discrimination, or retaliation, and no employment decisions shall be made on the basis of race, religion, color, national origin, ethnicity, sex, pregnancy, gender identity or expression, sexual orientation, age, political affiliation, National Guard or veteran status, genetic information or disability.